 OD = p * √n * d + increase in diameter by yarn serving 1)

 OD nominal outer diameter of the bunched litz wire;

 d nominal value for the outer diameter of the single wire.

-(Comment: Approximately 0,040 mm can be taken as increase of diameter per each layer of silk serving.
-This calculation can also be taken for nylon serving.)
+(Comment: Approximately 0.040 mm can be taken as increase of diameter per each layer of silk or nylon serving)